Skip to main content Skip to footer

 What is an enterprise CRM?

-While some CRMs are scalable, suitable for everyone from small startups to multinational corporations, others are explicitly aimed at the enterprise market.
+While some CRMs are scalable and suitable for everyone from small startups to multinational corporations, others are explicitly aimed at the enterprise market.
 In either case, CRMs for enterprise users require an extensive set of features to manage their web of workflows and relationships.

 Which features should an enterprise CRM include?